Ottawa Humane Society

 About Ottawa Humane Society:

-Ottawa Humane Society is a 4-star charity with an above average results reporting grade.
-It is financially transparent and its overhead costs are within Ci's reasonable range for overhead spending.
-Its reserved funds can cover its program costs for 2.4 years.
+Ottawa Humane Society is a 4-star charity with an above average results reporting grade of a B+.
+It is financially transparent, and its overhead costs are within Ci’s reasonable range for spending.
+Its reserve funds can cover its program costs for 2.5 years.

-Founded in 1888, Ottawa Humane Society (OHS) cares for ill, injured and homeless animals in Ottawa.
-The charity reunites lost pets with their owners and supports rescued pet adoptions.
-It also provides medical care for animals.
+Founded in 1888, Ottawa Humane Society (OTHS) cares for ill, injured, and homeless animals in Ottawa.
+OTHS wants to lead Ottawa in building a humane and compassionate community for all animals.
+The charity reunites lost pets with owners and cares for incoming animals waiting to be adopted.
+It also provides medical care for families unable to afford veterinary services.
 Ottawa Humane Society promotes public education and awareness of animal welfare.
-The charity’s programs include Animal Shelter, Clinics for medical care, and Volunteer and Outreach.
+In fiscal 2023 (year ended March), 5,378 animals were admitted to the OTHS.
+48% were cats, 19% were dogs, 25% were wildlife, and 8% were small animals.
+In F2023, OTHS spent $7.3m on its programs.
+The programs are Animal Shelter, Clinic, Volunteer and Outreach, and Youth Programs.

 My anchor